Rogue-Frontier/Oblivia/README.md

 - **Same syntax everywhere**:
   - `:` is the define operator
   - `A(B), A[B], A{C}` is a function call.
-  - Patterns can be stored in objects
+  - Patterns can be stored in variables: `Some$(val)`
 - **Classes are objects too**: Classes can have a static `companion` (or not) that implements interfaces and behaves just like regular singleton objects.
+- **Term and Expression scoping**: The right hand side of an operator has either term scope or expression scope.
+A term is a single item and an expression is a sequence of terms connected by operators.
+A term is one of the following.
+  - A name
+  - A number
+  - A string
+  - A tuple
+  - An array
+  - An object
-- **Term and Expression scoping**:
+  - A monadic function and its operands

 ## Inspiration